Division of Social Sciences

 Museology Internships: Museology internships are available in conjunction with the local museums.
 These internships take place as semester-long tutorials or as January or summer Independent Study Projects.

 Fieldwork: The anthropology faculty provide students with advice on locating field schools and anthropological projects worldwide, or assist them in planning their own fieldwork.
-Past students have participated in archaeological projects in many parts of the United States, Mexico, Central America, Peru, Europe, Israel, Kenya, and India.
-Others have conducted cultural research in various parts of the United States, Canada, Mexico, the Caribbean, Ecuador, Spain, Ireland, and India.
-The program has also sponsored several field projects in cultural anthropology and archaeology in the Sarasota area.
+Past students have participated in archaeological projects in many parts of the United States, as well as in Mexico, Central and South America, Europe, Asia, and Africa.
+Others have conducted cultural research in various parts of the United States, Canada, Mexico, the Caribbean, Central and South America, Europe, Asia, Africa, and Australia.
+The program has also sponsored several field projects in cultural anthropology and archaeology in Sarasota and the Tampa Bay area.

 Funding for Fieldwork: The anthropology program has limited funding for student travel and research through the Anthropology Endowment Fund and the Bertram H. White Awards.
-Additional sources of funding for student research are available through the New College Foundation and the New College Alumnae/i Association.
+Additional sources of funding for student research are available through the New College Student Academic Council, the New College Foundation and the New College Alumnae/i Association.
 Students planning fieldwork in Israel may also apply to the Jewish Federation of Sarasota/Manatee Counties, among other sources.

 Training for Research: Anthropology majors are required to take courses on the History of Anthropological Theory, and Method and Theory in Archaeology.
 In addition, students specializing in socio -cultural anthropology must take a field methods course, Ethnography: Theory and Practice.
 Students specializing in archaeology generally begin their fieldwork by attending a field school somewhere in the United States.
 Two popular programs are the summer programs run by the University of South Florida and the University of Arizona.